adamzarn/vapor-base/README.md

 [![codecov.io](https://codecov.io/github/adamzarn/vapor-base/coverage.svg?branch=master)](https://codecov.io/github/adamzarn/vapor-base?branch=master)

-**vapor-base** is a web application backend template built with the Swift web framework [Vapor](https://github.com/vapor/vapor).
+**vapor-base** is a backend template for a simple social media web application built with the Swift web framework [Vapor](https://github.com/vapor/vapor).
 It can serve as a starting point for any Swift developer who's looking to develop an API using Vapor, but who would prefer to learn by example.
 Some of the funcionality that's demonstrated in **vapor-base** includes:

 * User Management with [Session Based Authentication](https://sherryhsu.medium.com/session-vs-token-based-authentication-11a6c5ac45e4)
 * Querying data in a Postgresql Database using [Fluent](https://docs.vapor.codes/4.0/fluent/overview/)